 - Public Statement of Library Copyright Specialists: Fair Use & Emergency Remote Teaching & Research:

 - from the statement: “It is evident that making materials available and accessible to students in this time of crisis will almost always be a fair use.
 As long as we are being thoughtful in our analysis and limiting our activities to the specific needs of our patrons during this time of crisis, copyright law supports our uses.”

 - Late fees on physical items such as books and DVDs are being waived for Macalester faculty, students, and staff.
-We are working on updating due dates for these items.
+Due dates have been extended.

 - No physical material requests are being processed at this time.
-Due dates are being adjusted to a later date.
 We are no longer checking out physical interlibrary loan materials.
 No print items will be scanned; no physical items will be sent.